Minimal lectures on two-dimensional conformal field theory: The Virasoro algebra and its representations

 \subsection{Representations}

 The spectrum, i.e. the space of states, must be a representation of the Virasoro algebra.
 Let us now make assumptions on what type of representation it can be.

 \begin{hyp}[Representations that can appear in the spectrum] ~ The spectrum is a direct sum of irreducible representations.
 In the spectrum, $L_0$ is diagonalizable, and the real part of its eigenvalues is bounded from below. \end{hyp} Why this special role for $L_0$?
 Because we want to interpret it as the energy operator.
-Since the corresponding Witt algebra generator $\ell_0$ generates dilatations, considering it as the energy operator amounts to consider the radial coordinate as the time.
-We however do not assume that $L_0$ eigenvalues are real or that the spectrum is a Hilbert space, as this would restrict the central charge to be real.
+We however do not assume that $L_0$ eigenvalues are real or that the spectrum is a Hilbert space: this would restrict the central charge to be real.
 The $L_0$ eigenvalue of an $L_0$ eigenvector is called its conformal dimension.
+The action of $L_n$ shifts conformal dimensions by $-n$:

 Let us consider an irreducible representation that is allowed by our axiom.
-There must be an $L_0$ eigenvector $|v\rangle$ with the smallest eigenvalue $\Delta$.
-Then $L_n|v\rangle$ is also an $L_0$ eigenvector,
+In this representation, all $L_0$ eigenvalues differ by integers, and there is an eigenvector $|v\rangle$ whose eigenvalue $\Delta$ is smallest in real part.
+If follows that $L_n|v\rangle =0$ for $n>0$, and $|v\rangle $ is called a primary state.